Last Updated on May 4, 2021 by Red Nomad OZ

 ‘Let’s take the longer track through the woodlands on the way up,’ I casually suggested as if I’d actually considered the Rock Face option for more than a fleeting nanosecond.
 ‘That way we’ll get to see more birds****,’ I added in a masterful blend of reverse psychology, low cunning and staggering genius.

-So we took the LONG track (yes, my dodgy plan really worked!) as it gently wound up through the open eucalypt country on the lower slopes of Bald Rock, in and around the series of boulders and tunnels that make up the Granite Titans, and up along a number of rocky ledges into the open.
+So we took the LONG track (yes, my dodgy plan really worked!) as it gently wound up through the open eucalypt country on the lower slopes of Bald Rock.
+It went in and around the series of boulders and tunnels that make up the Granite Titans, and up along a number of rocky ledges into the open.

 My gaze flickered over the sloping rock looking for the edge.
 There wasn’t one.